Diagnosis

 Medication

-Medicines for aortic coarctation may include:
+Medicines for coarctation of the aorta may include:

 - Blood pressure medicines.
 Medicines are used to control blood pressure before repair surgery.
 Although fixing the aorta can improve blood pressure, many people still need blood pressure medicine after the repair surgery.